tensorflow/privacy/README.md

 ## Tutorials directory

-To help you get started with the functionalities provided by this library, the `tutorials/` folder comes with scripts demonstrating how to use the library features.
+To help you get started with the functionalities provided by this library, we provide a detailed walkthrough [here](tutorials/walkthrough/walkthrough.md) that will teach you how to wrap existing optimizers
+(e.g., SGD, Adam, ...) into their differentially private counterparts using TensorFlow (TF) Privacy.
+You will also learn how to tune the parameters introduced by differentially private optimization and how to measure the privacy guarantees provided using analysis tools included in TF Privacy.

+In addition, the
+`tutorials/` folder comes with scripts demonstrating how to use the library features.
 The list of tutorials is described in the README included in the tutorials directory.